Twister31/todo-management/README.md

 # version_1.2

 In this release, we have implemented database authentication by creating user and role tables in the database and establishing a many-to-many relationship between them.
 This allows for a user to have multiple roles and for multiple roles to be assigned to a single user.
 To achieve this, we have created User and Role JPA entities, which Hibernate will then map to corresponding tables in the database.

+# version_1.3

+In this release, we implemented data modification and login/password input directly through the MySQL database, rather than making code changes.